 Upon your arrival at Fes, your guide will take you for a dinner at your Riad, at the heart of the old Medina.

-After breakfast you will Enjoy the guided city tour of Marrakech.
+After breakfast, you will enjoy the guided city tour of Marrakech.
 The morning begins with a visit to the magnificent Koutoubia Mosque as the landmark of Marrakech which has inspired other buildings such as the Giralda of Seville and the Hassan Tower of Rabat.
-Your next stop is the Bahia Palace, and the Saadian Tombs.
+Your next stop is the Bahia Palace and the Saadian Tombs.
 The Saadian tombs in Marrakech date back from the time of the sultan Ahmad al-Mansur.
 The tombs were discovered in 1917 and were restored by the Beaux-arts service the mausoleum comprises the interments of about sixty members of the Saadian Dynasty that originated from the valley of the Draa River.
-After lunch break, You Continue to the world-famous Jemaa el Fna Square. which houses an array of food, snake charmers, local musicians, and fortune-tellers.
-There's nowhere on Earth like the Jemaa el Fna, the square at the heart of old Marrakesh.
+After the lunch break, You Continue to the world-famous Jemaa el Fna Square. which houses an array of food, snake charmers, local musicians, and fortune-tellers.
+There’s nowhere on Earth like the Jemaa el Fna, the square at the heart of old Marrakesh.
 You will also walk through the souks and view hundreds of handicrafts.
-Night with breakfast at the Riad/Hotel.
+A night with breakfast at the Riad/Hotel.

-Early morning, we departure from Marrakech to the High Atlas, subrange of Moroccan Atlas mountains, going through Tizi N'Tichka port with stops for panoramic views and taking pictures of the Berber small villages that camouflage in the landscape.
+Early morning, we departure from Marrakech to the High Atlas, a subrange of Moroccan Atlas mountains, going through Tizi N’Tichka port with stops for panoramic views and taking pictures of the Berber small villages that camouflage in the landscape.
 Then we continue south to the ksar (fortified village) of Ait Ben Haddou where we will visit the famous Kasbah (declared World Heritage Site by UNESCO in 1986).
-Famous films have been shot in this spectacular stage, including Gladiator, Obelix, The Mummy, The Jewel of the Nile, Sahara with Penelope Cruz...etc Free time for lunch in town.
-Then we continue to Ouarzazate also known as “The gate of the desert” that in berber language means “noiseless or without confusion”.
-Here we'll see the Taourirt kasbah, one of the most spectacular ksars in Morocco.
+Famous films have been shot on this spectacular stage, including Gladiator, Obelix, The Mummy, The Jewel of the Nile, Sahara with Penelope Cruz…etc Free time for lunch in town.
+Then we continue to Ouarzazate also known as “The gate of the desert” which in the Berber language means “noiseless or without confusion”.
+Here we’ll see the Taourirt kasbah, one of the most spectacular ksars in Morocco.
 The next site to visit is the Rose Valley going through the big Skoura palm grove; a beautiful place to contemplate more than 700.000 palms and numerous kasbahs that are built in the surrounding area.
-In this Valley damascenes roses are raised for cosmetic use such as the valued rosewater.
-The Rose Festival is held here annually in May, it is an important moussem for Moroccan culture.
-Finally we reach the Dades valley where we'll spend the night.
+In this Valley damascenes, roses are raised for cosmetic use such as the valued rosewater.
+The Rose Festival is held here annually in May, it is an important mousse for Moroccan culture.
+Finally, we reach the Dades valley where we’ll spend the night.

 Transfert from the hotel to the airport.